hetznercloud/csi-driver/README.md

 ## Getting Started

-1. Create an API token in the [Hetzner Cloud Console](https://console.hetzner.cloud/).
+1. Create a read+write API token in the [Hetzner Cloud Console](https://console.hetzner.cloud/).

 2. Create a secret containing the token: